 Restrictive covenants, springboards and garden leave: “Brilliant on restrictive covenants” and “a true star of the restrictive covenant world” urgent injunctive work has always made up a substantial part of Daniel’s practice from restrictive covenants through to springboard and garden leave injunctions.
 Daniel obtained the first reported ‘no-poach’ injunction in the Tullett litigation.
 In 2019, he appeared for Ms Tillman first employee restrictive covenant case to reach the Supreme Court in a hundred years, Egon Zehnder.
 In Tradition v Gamberoni & Ors EWHC 768 QB he successfully enforced post-termination restraints at a speedy trial (distinguishing the approach in Egon.
 Zehnder).
 In ICAP v Berry & BGC EWHC 638 QB, the leading case on the effect of a global share acquisition on garden leave, he successfully obtained interim and final injunctive relief.
 His arguments were adopted by Underhill J. in Patsystems Holdings Ltd v Neilly IRLR 979 when giving guidance on the general principles to be applied where contracts containing PTRs are renegotiated by the employer.

 Team moves: Daniel is usually instructed in the ‘big ticket’ team moves of the day.
-In 2019 he acted (i) for JLT and Marsh & MacLennan in a number of multimillion pound team move actions; (ii) for the cybersecurity consultants Secarma in a multimillion pound poaching claim (as leading trial Counsel); and (iii) for investment firm, Muzinich, defending a multimillion pound team move action.
-From 2017-20 he has acted for the financial services company Jefferies in relation to a cross-border team move executed simultaneously in Dubai, New York, Hong Kong and London with proceedings in the High Court and in arbitration.
+By way of example in recent years he has acted (i) for JLT and Marsh & MacLennan in several multimillion pound team move actions (see recent cases); (ii) for the Dubai based defendants in a substantial team move claim; (iii) for for the cybersecurity consultants Secarma in a multimillion pound poaching claim (as leading Counsel for trial); and (iv) for investment firm, Muzinich, defending a multimillion pound team move action.
+From 2017-21 he has acted for the financial services company Jefferies in relation to a cross-border team move executed simultaneously in Dubai, New York, Hong Kong and London with proceedings in the High Court and in arbitration.
 He appeared for Tullett Prebon in the landmark team move litigation Tullett Prebon v BGC which set the legal framework for the subsequent team move cases over the decade.
-In 2015 he acted for the insurers Gallagher, recovering £20m in its high profile action against its former CEO and members of its senior management team.
+In 2015 he acted for the insurers Gallagher, recovering over £20m in its high profile action against its former CEO and members of its senior management team.
 He has handled substantial team move litigation arising out of poaching operations in numerous jurisdictions including: Australia, Dubai, Germany, Hong Kong, New York, Singapore, Switzerland and the UK.
 He has extensive experience of team moves with concurrent litigation or arbitration proceedings in more than one jurisdiction.
 His sector experience spans IDBs, fintech companies, insurers, hedge funds, architects, agronomists, shipping, city solicitors and asset managers.
 Chambers & Partners notes his “amazing work on team moves”.